Skip to main content

 Scattering is the dispersal of cremated remains in a chosen place, such as a garden, the sea, or private land.
 Where you may scatter is governed by state and local rules and by property owners' permission, so families usually check before planning.

-Common options include a cemetery scattering garden, private land with the owner's consent, or scattering at sea, which has specific federal distance and reporting requirements.
+Common options include a cemetery scattering garden, private land with the owner's consent, or scattering at sea.
+Some families divide remains so they can scatter a portion and keep some in an urn or keepsake, which is widely permitted subject to local rules.

 See also